TristanChao/c0724-code-solutions/sql-mutations/sql-mutations-quiz-notes.md

   - if you don't specify which rows to update or delete with the `where` clause, it will affect the entire database
 - How do you accidentally delete or update all rows in a table?
   - by not using the `where` clause to specify which rows you want to affect
+  - if you accidentally put a semicolon before your where `clause`, you can accidentally affect the whole database
 - How do you get back the modified row without a separate `select` statement?
   - by finishing the statement with a `returning` clause specifying the columns you want, or `*` if you want all of them
 - Why did you get an error when trying to delete certain films?